 top of page

-Handsome&Lace started in Toronto, Canada as a 'for her' line which consisted of necktie earrings, necktie necklaces, and lavish hairbands made from the silk of vintage neckties.
-There was a clear theme here and when the first customer requested an actual necktie made by hand, I knew it was going to be a fun ride.
-With over 20 years of hand stitching experience, the tailored vibe was sort of the first note I made, it was important to make quality over quantity.
+Handsome&Lace started creating 'feminine pieces' like necktie earrings, necktie necklaces, and lavish hairbands made from the silk of vintage neckties.
+There was a clear theme here and when the first customer requested an actual necktie made by hand in 2010, I knew it was something I felt fire in my belly about.

 Property Brothers wearing handsome and lace neck Ties